scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Kubernetes should be private in production and should provide secure access with SSH or VPN.
 You can use a bastion server as a host machine for secure access to the private network.
 * Subnets should be in multiple availability zones, to enable fault tolerance for the production use.
-* Kubernetes cluster should be public to enable the envoy public endpoint.
+* Kubernetes cluster should be public to enable the envoy public endpoint(Scalar DL can be accessed from the internet).
 The Kubernetes cluster in public is not recommended for production.

 _Tip_

 _If you plan to create three or more nodes in a Kubernetes node group for high availability, create at least 3 subnets in different AZs for the Kubernetes cluster.__

-[Create an Amazon VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html) with the above requirements and recommendations along with your organizational or application standards.
+[Create an Amazon VPC](https://docs.aws.amazon.com/eks/latest/userguide/create-public-private-vpc.html) with the above requirements and recommendations along with your organizational or application standards.

 ## Step 2.
 Set up a database